joostkremers/ebib/docs/ebib-manual.md

 `ebib-multiline-display-function` and `ebib-multiline-display-max-lines`
 for details.

 For more details on working with multiline edit buffers, see [Multiline Edit Buffers](#multiline-edit-buffers).
+Note that the key bindings for leaving a multiline edit buffer can be changed.
+See [Modifying Key Bindings](#modifying-key-bindings) for details.

 ## Undefined Fields